deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "Darling, you're going to have to come up for air sooner or later."
 Charlotte told her.

 It had the desired effect.
-Ava laughed – a thin, delicate, slightly hysterical laugh, but a laugh nonetheless – and finally unburied her face from her arms.
+Ava laughed---a thin, delicate, slightly hysterical laugh, but a laugh nonetheless---and finally unburied her face from her arms.
 Instead, she rested her elbows on the table and combed her fingers into her hair.
 "Sorry."

 "For being upset?
 I think you have a right..."